HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 # 4. Update your theme with your colors
 Now that we have our colors set, let's apply them to our Theme.

-First of all and in Androdis Studio 4.0.1 (In 4.1 is fixed﹡) the `Empty Activity` wizard creates  this style:
+First of all and in Android Studio 4.0.1 (In 4.1 is fixed﹡) the `Empty Activity` wizard creates  this style:
 ```xml
 <resources>
   <!-- Base application theme. -->